Smidra/datoun-katalog/README.md

     "Zdraví a drogerie"
   ],
   "kategorie1": [
+    "Zdraví a drogerie > Drogerie",
-    "Zdraví a drogerie > Drogerie"
+    "Zdraví a drogerie > Blbosti"
   ],
   "kategorie2": [
     "Zdraví a drogerie > Drogerie > Parfémy a voňavky"